ycccccccy/cirrus/README.md

 **English** | [**中文**](./README_zh.md)

 Cirrus is an enterprise-grade Flutter UI system designed to be a powerful alternative to the standard Material Design library.
-While built upon the solid foundation of Material 3, Cirrus extensively redesigns, enhances, and expands the component suite to deliver a unique, highly opinionated, and cohesive design language inspired by the elegance of the EAuxiliary application.
+While built upon the solid foundation of Material 3, Cirrus extensively redesigns, enhances, and expands the component suite to deliver a unique, highly opinionated.

 Our goal is to provide a complete toolkit that covers every component a developer might need, offering superior aesthetics and a more refined developer experience out of the box.